-Meconium is the sterile substance that is produced in the baby’s intestines during gestation and is normally passed like stool for the first few days after birth.
+Meconium is the sterile substance that is produced in the baby’s intestines during gestation and is normally passed like a stool for the first few days after birth.
 When meconium is passed in utero and mixed with amniotic fluid, the baby may inhale, or aspirate, the meconium-stained fluid.
 Meconium does not usually develop before 34 weeks gestation, so this is usually found in babies born at term.
 The aspiration of meconium can occur before or during labor and immediately after delivery.
-This thick meconium can irritate and block baby’s airway.
+This thick meconium can irritate and block the baby’s airway.

-Physiologic stress on the baby is the normal cause for the passage of meconium in utero.
+Physiologic stress on the baby is the normal cause of the passage of meconium in utero.
 This stress can be caused by maternal hypertension, decreased amount of amniotic fluid, maternal infection, insufficient placenta, fetal hypoxia due to the umbilical cord being wrapped around the neck, or maternal drug use.

 Meconium Aspiration Nursing Care Plan

 - Nasal flaring

 - Expiratory grunting

 - Effort (retractions, grunting)

 - Auscultate for rales or rhonchi